Ontario Highway 7

 Soon thereafter, that new tollway would act as justification for transferring the section of Highway 7 through the GTA to regional governments – despite the fact that the western terminus of the 407 is at the junction of the Queen Elizabeth Way and Highway 403 in Burlington; too far south to provide any continuity with Highway 7, and also that the highway could have remained intact as a municipally-maintained connecting link as is typically the case where a through-highway traverses an urban area.
 The sections became Peel Regional Road 107 (following Bovaird Drive and Queen Street from west and east of Highway 410 respectively), and York Regional Road 7.
 In the west, the construction of Highway 402 between Sarnia and London provided an uninterrupted alternative to Highway 7, resulting in the transfer of the section west of Highway 4.
 A third transfer took place in Peterborough, briefly separating the route into three discontinuous segments, but has since been rectified by renumbering a section of Highway 7A.
 From 2007 to 2012, the section of Highway 7 between Carleton Place and Ottawa has been widened to a divided freeway.
 In addition, work is underway to extend the Conestoga Parkway to New Hamburg as well as to build a new freeway between Kitchener and Guelph.

+The speed limit is 110 km/h for the freeway portion between Carleton Place and Highway 417 and the section running concurrent with Highway 115, and ranges from 50 km/h to 100 km/h elsewhere.
+The route is patrolled by the Ontario Provincial Police (OPP) and maintained by the Ministry of Transportation of Ontario (MTO).

 Route description

-Originally, Highway 7 extended as far west as Sarnia, remaining as a provincial highway for some time after the extension of Highway 402 to London.
-At Warwick, Highway 7 crosses Highway 402, west of that point these routes ran parallel to each other for 40 km (both roads never being further than 2 km apart) until Highway 40.
+Originally, Highway 7 extended as far west as Sarnia, remaining as a provincial highway for some time after the completion of the extension of Highway 402 to London.
+At Warwick, Highway 7 crosses Highway 402, west of that point these routes ran parallel to each other for 40 km (both roads never being further than 2 kilometres apart) until Highway 40.
 Upon entering the Sarnia city limits from the east on Highway 7, drivers encountered a plethora of motels and restaurants, the Sarnia Airport, and attractions such as Hiawatha Racetrack and Waterpark, earning the stretch between Modeland Road and Airport Road the nickname of the "Golden Mile".
-The interchange with Highway 40 marked the former western terminus of Highway 7, thereafter the road continues as Exmouth Street as the opposing carriageways merge and follow an S curve before passing Lambton Mall.
+The interchange with Highway 40 marked the former western terminus of Highway 7, thereafter the road continues as Exmouth Street as the opposing carriageways merge and follow an S-curve before passing Lambton Mall.
 Since being downloaded to municipal authorities, the former highway is now known as Lambton County Road 22 (London Line) and Middlesex County Road 7 (Elginfield Road).